 Most major brands sell HVAC UV air purifiers.
 The bulbs work anywhere from 9 to 14 months.

-To keep your heating and cooling unit at its healthiest, make sure you’re replacing these lights around this date.
+To keep your comfort equipment at its healthiest, make sure you’re replacing these lights around that date.

 This is also a great time for your routine air handler or furnace maintenance.
 An HVAC pro like Service Experts Heating & Air Conditioning can do work that will keep your system in outstanding health for years to come.